 My current book workshops are an extension of this idea: bookmaking is an excellent format for self-examination and confronting the (subjective) truth of a topic.

-LC: What kind of work are you most excited to see in our Magnum Awards?
+LC: What kind of photography are you most excited by?

 YG: Of course, I’m especially excited to see storytelling.
 I’m also always looking for photographers who work in layers, who are able to take apart the mechanism—deconstruct it.
 Especially if some of the photos are coming from a new and unique angle.
 That’s what I’m most interested in discovering here.